 New and existing trees should be integrated into new developments.
-Development that damages or results in the loss of ancient trees, hedgerows or trees of good arboricultural and amenity value will not normally be supported unless this is demonstrated not to be possible.
+Development that damages or results in the loss of ancient trees, hedgerows or trees of good arboricultural and amenity value will not normally be supported.
 Proposals should be designed to retain ancient trees, hedgerows or trees of arboricultural and amenity value.
+Proposals should be accompanied by a tree survey that establishes the health and longevity of any affected trees and hedgerows, indicating replanting where appropriate.